 Cultivation: This shrub prefers partial to full sun and moist to mesic conditions; it tolerates a wide range of soil types, including soil that is loamy and rocky.

-Faunal Associations: The nectar and pollen of the flowers attract a wide variety of insects, including bumblebees, honeybees, Little Carpenter bees, Cuckoo bees (Nomada spp.), Halictid bees, Masked bees (Hylaeus spp.), Andrenid bees, miscellaneous wasps, Syrphid flies, Dance flies, Tachinid flies, Flesh flies, Blow flies, Muscid flies, butterflies, and miscellaneous beetles.
+Faunal Associations: The nectar and pollen of the flowers attract a wide variety of insects, including bumblebees, honeybees, little carpenter bees (Ceratina spp.), cuckoo bees (Nomada spp.), Halictid bees, masked bees (Hylaeus spp.), Andrenid bees, miscellaneous wasps, Syrphid flies, dance flies (Empididae), Tachinid flies, flesh flies, blow flies, Muscid flies, butterflies, and miscellaneous beetles.
 The short-tongued bee Andrena fragilis is an oligolege (specialist pollinator) of dogwood flowers.
 Many insects utilize Gray Dogwood and other dogwood shrubs as a food source.
-These species include the larvae of Long-Horned beetles (Oberea spp.), leaf beetles (primarily Calligrapha spp.), flea beetles, several aphids (primarily Aphis spp.), the plant bug Lygocoris communis, the thrips Scirtothrips niveus, the spittlebug Clastoptera proteus, caterpillars of the sawfly Macremphytus testaceus, caterpillars of the butterfly Celastrina argiolus, and larvae of the midge Resseliella clavula.
+These species include the larvae of long-horned beetles (Oberea spp.), leaf beetles (primarily Calligrapha spp.), flea beetles, several aphids (primarily Aphis spp.), the plant bug Lygocoris communis, the thrips Scirtothrips niveus, the spittlebug Clastoptera proteus, caterpillars of the sawfly Macremphytus testaceus, caterpillars of the butterfly Celastrina argiolus (Spring/Summer Azure), and larvae of the midge Resseliella clavula.
 The larvae of this latter insect form club-shaped swellings on the stem-tips of Gray Dogwood.
 The caterpillars of many moths also feed on dogwood (see the Moth Table for a listing of these species).
 The berries of dogwood are an important food source to many birds (see the Bird Table).
 These berries are also eaten by many mammals, including the Black Bear, Raccoon, Striped Skunk, Fox Squirrel, Gray Squirrel, Eastern Chipmunk, and White-Footed Mouse.
 Both the Cottontail Rabbit and White-Tailed Deer browse on the branches and leaves.
 Because of its dense branching structure, Gray Dogwood is often used as a nesting site by several songbirds.
 When it forms dense thickets, this provides good cover for many birds and small mammals.

 Photographic Location: The Loda Cemetery Prairie in east-central Illinois.